Honors

 - Submit a detailed portfolio of past genealogical work

-- Note: All requirements for the LAG and LCG are provided in the application documents
+- Note: All requirements for the LAG and LPG are provided in the application documents

 Most genealogists will be able to achieve their personal and professional objectives with the LAG.
-You will be able to work as a professional genealogists, publish papers and books, speak at seminars and conferences, participate in panel discussions, and collaborate with other accredited and certified genealogists.
+You will be able to work as a professional genealogists, publish papers and books, speak at seminars and conferences, participate in panel discussions, and collaborate with other genealogists.

-Genealogists desiring the LCG typically want to achieve the highest personal and professional objectives.
+Genealogists desiring the LPG typically want to achieve the highest personal and professional objectives.
 This may include:

 - Guiding or managing the work of other genealogists